 A company has the capacity to enter contractual relations, but such relations are only binding on the company if those acting on behalf of the company do so with the company’s express or implied authority (s 126(1)).
 The courts have been quite liberal in their interpretation of implied authority.
 It has been found that in cases where directors with express authority have acquiesced and allowed a director with no authority to frequently enter contractual relations on behalf of the company, that such directors have implied authority and therefore can contractually bind the company.

 During their imprisonment, prisoners may enter contracts, including contracts to buy and sell property.
 The usual restrictions about supervision and censorship of anything coming into prisons applies, so the permission of Corrections Victoria is required before a prisoner may sign for, deliver or receive any document.
-(For further information, see 5 Consent
+(For further information, see Imprisonment and prisoner rights.)

 Proper consent may be affected by any of the following matters: